neonbjb/ocotillo/README.md

 configuration options: just feed your speech in and go.

 It's also fast.
 It traces the underlying model to torchscript.
 This means most of the heavy lifting is done in C++.
-The transcribe script achieves a processing rate <>x faster than realtime on an NVIDIA A5000 GPU.
+The transcribe.py script achieves a processing rate 329x faster than realtime on an NVIDIA A5000 GPU when transcribing batches of 16 audio files at once.

 ## Model Description